 Safety Information

 After injection, patients may experience redness, bruising, swelling or other local side effects.
 Most side effects of treatment resolve within a few days.
 More rare side effects may include swelling that lasts longer, unevenness or firmness in the area injected, and as with any injection, there may be a risk of infection.
-Be sure to inform your healthcare provider of any known allergies, especially to sodium hyaluronate and lidocaine hydrochloride (for Lidocaine versions) or to amide-type local anesthetics before treatment.
+Be sure to inform your Healthcare Professional of any known allergies, especially to sodium hyaluronate and lidocaine hydrochloride (for Lidocaine versions) or to amide-type local anesthetics before treatment.

 References: